Mathematics in the medieval Islamic world: Origin and spread of Arab-Islamic mathematics

 Arabic mathematics, particularly algebra, developed significantly during the medieval period.
 Muhammad ibn Musa al-Khwārizmī's (محمد بن موسى الخوارزمي; c.
 780) work between AD 813 and 833 in Baghdad was a turning point.
 He introduced the term "algebra" in the title of his book, "Kitab al-jabr wa al-muqabala," marking it as a distinct discipline.
 He regarded his work as "a short work on Calculation by (the rules of) Completion and Reduction, confining it to what is easiest and most useful in arithmetic".
-Later, people commented his work was not just a theoretical treatise but also practical, aimed at solving problems in areas like commerce and land measurement.

 Al-Khwārizmī's approach was groundbreaking in that it did not arise from any previous "arithmetical" tradition, including that of Diophantus.
 He developed a new vocabulary for algebra, distinguishing between purely algebraic terms and those shared with arithmetic.
 Al-Khwārizmī noticed that the representation of numbers is crucial in daily life.
 Thus, he wanted to find or summarize a way to simplify the mathematical operation, so-called later, the algebra.
 His algebra was initially focused on linear and quadratic equations and the elementary arithmetic of binomials and trinomials.
 This approach, which involved solving equations using radicals and related algebraic calculations, influenced mathematical thinking long after his death.

 Al-Khwārizmī's proof of the rule for solving quadratic equations of the form (ax^{2} + bx = c), commonly referred to as "squares plus roots equal numbers," was a monumental achievement in the history of algebra.
 This breakthrough laid the groundwork for the systematic approach to solving quadratic equations, which became a fundamental aspect of algebra as it developed in the Western world.
 Al-Khwārizmī's method, which involved completing the square, not only provided a practical solution for equations of this type but also introduced an abstract and generalized approach to mathematical problems.
 His work, encapsulated in his seminal text "Al-Kitab al-Mukhtasar fi Hisab al-Jabr wal-Muqabala" (The Compendious Book on Calculation by Completion and Balancing), was translated into Latin in the 12th century.
 This translation played a pivotal role in the transmission of algebraic knowledge to Europe, significantly influencing mathematicians during the Renaissance and shaping the evolution of modern mathematics.
-Al-Khwārizmī's contributions, especially his proof for quadratic equations, are a testament to the rich mathematical heritage of the Islamic world and its enduring impact on Western mathematics.